top of page

 • September 2025 – With less than three months to completion, the new library’s open, airy design is coming into view.

-• A Friends of the Library shop near the entrance
+• A Friends of the Library retail space near the entrance

-• Expanded staff work areas, including a dedicated breakroom
+• Expanded storage and staff work areas, including a dedicated breakroom

 📸 Check out progress photos below - gathered from multiple sources working on and around the project.